A7med7x7/a7/content/posts/Learning_to_Feel_Again.md

 By letting myself speak more honestly, I’m not only helping myself grow; I’m giving something back to the people who read me.
 If I share things as they are not polished, not idealized I might open a small space for someone else to breathe, to doubt safely, to feel normal again.
 And maybe this is how I contribute: not by being perfect, but by being real when most people aren’t.

 Now, I need to learn the opposite: I need to engage, to care.
 I need to feel and to love.
 To enhance the quality of my life, I must show my true colors without abandoning myself.

 I must stop wearing masks and let the changes that happen to me show up in my behavior with people.
 This way I can know who truly loves me and whose concerns include my problems.

 ---

 ### Perfect time does not exist
 > if you wait, until everything feels finished, you gonna miss the people who would have loved you exactly as you are.

 I've waited for a long time to get it right, to feel certain that I finally figured it all out.
 That I will have a good map of reality which can define ideal human interactions for me.
-But this never happened :), and I might waste my life waiting.
+But this never happened, and I might waste my life waiting.
 And planning.
 ### Let's give this a shot

 I've tried to read books, rush the process of writing and publicly sharing, spend hours consulting friends, and form smaller communities to test my ideas.
 Did they work?
 Not entirely, but they provided lessons and information.